 POP Holding Ltd is the Group's holding company.
-As at 31 December 2017, the companies belonging to the Group owned 100.0 per cent. of the shares in POP Holding Ltd. POP Holding Ltd's subsidiary Finnish P&C Insurance Ltd has been consolidated in the POP Holding group.
+As at 31 December 2019, the companies belonging to the Group owned 100.0 per cent of the shares in POP Holding Ltd. POP Holding Ltd's subsidiary Finnish P&C Insurance Ltd has been consolidated in the POP Holding group.
 The POP Holding group consists of POP Holding Ltd and Finnish P&C Insurance Ltd.

 Finnish P&C Insurance Ltd began its customer business operations in late 2012.
 The Group's Non-Life Insurance segment includes Finnish P&C Insurance Ltd. The company offers the most common insurance policies to private customers: vehicle, home, boat, travel and accident insurance policies.
 The company focuses on private customers.
-The company's customer volume passed 110,000 during the first half of 2018.
+At the end of 2019, the company had 143,000 customers.
 Insurance policies are sold under the auxiliary business name POP Insurance.
-Finnish P&C Insurance Ltd is a wholly-owned subsidiary of POP Holding Ltd.
+Finnish P&C Insurance Ltd is a wholly owned subsidiary of POP Holding Ltd.